 Healthy Harvest farm-fresh produce grown and donated by the Plymouth County Sheriff’s Agricultural Program.

-Greater Boston Food Bank food ordered by SSCAC and partner pantries at discounted prices.
-We assist area food pantries by facilitating receipt and distribution of food they order from the GBFB.
+Greater Boston Food Bank SSCAC purchases food from the Greater Boston Food Bank and assists area food pantries by facilitating receipt and distribution of food they order from the GBFB.

-SSCAC DISTRIBUTES FOOD – free-of-charge - to over 70 emergency food assistance providers throughout Plymouth County who come to our Center each week to pick up food to bring back to their home communities for distribution to food-insecure residents.
+SSCAC Distributes food free-of-charge to over 60 emergency food assistance providers throughout Plymouth County who come to our Center each week to pick up food to bring back to their home communities for distribution to food-insecure residents.
 We distribute food to:

-Knowing that children and the elderly suffer negative health and developmental outcomes due to hunger and food insecurity, we target food distribution to these vulnerable populations through strategic partnerships with community partners such as Head Start centers, public schools, low income and senior housing, and Councils on Aging.
+Knowing that children and the elderly suffer negative health, mental health, developmental, and academic outcomes due to hunger and food insecurity, we target food distribution to these higher-risk populations through strategic partnerships with community partners such as Head Start centers, public schools, low income and senior housing, and Councils on Aging.

 BACKPACK FOOD FOR KIDS